Odyssey

 { "trackId": "c_0" }

-Before we start adding all the we need from our initial mockup, let's start small with just returning the id and the title.
+Before we start adding all the fields we need from our initial mockup, let's start small with just returning the id and the title.

 The Operation panel of the Explorer should now look like this: